sickozell/SickoCV/README.md

 Holder can be used as a simple white noise generator if in T&H mode with Sample on HIGH gate option ticked.
 There's a specific function in the right-click menu to achieve this setting with one click.

+When polyphonic signals are used, all signals are sampled at the same time if a monophonic trigger is connected.
+Otherwise if a polyphoic trigger cable is connected the signals will be sampled according to trigger polyphony.

 holder8 is composed of 8 independent holder modules without attenuators and trig output.

 #### RIGHT-CLICK MENU